sigstore/policy-controller/README.md

 ## Local Development

-You can spin up a local [Kind](https://kind.sigs.k8s.io/) K8s cluster to test local changes to the policy controller using the `localk8s`
+You can spin up a local [Kind](https://kind.sigs.k8s.io/) K8s cluster to test local changes to the policy controller using the ``
 CLI tool.
-Build the tool with `make localk8s` and then run it with `./bin/localk8s setup --cluster-name=<my cluster name> --ko-docker-repo=<some-docker-repo>`.
+Build the tool with `make local-dev` and then run it with `./bin/local-dev setup --cluster-name=<my cluster name> --ko-docker-repo=<some-docker-repo>`.

-You can clean up the cluster with `./bin/localk8s clean --cluster-name=<my cluster name>`.
+You can clean up the cluster with `./bin/local-dev clean --cluster-name=<my cluster name>`.

 You will need to have the following tools installed to use this:
 - [Docker](https://docs.docker.com/get-docker/)